 Hello beautiful mommas, I’m Sinda, short for Sindavanh (Sin-dah-vaughn).
 My name comes from Sanskrit, meaning, “Sun Goddess.”

-I am a product of many things; a sister, a daughter, a friend, a mother of 5 natural births, a wife, a doula, a birth educator, and a refugee.
+I am a product of many things; a sister, a daughter, a friend, a mother of 5 natural births(4 home water-births), a wife, a doula, a birth educator, a wander lust and a refugee.

 I am a refugee.
 At the age of 3, my family left a war torn country, Laos, in search of freedom.
 Those couple of years before we arrived in the United States were spent in refugee camps.

 I was raised in Oakland, California for most of my childhood and young adult life.
 However, life as refugees in Oakland was difficult and challenging at times.
 Nevertheless, my father taught us resilience and hard work.
 Above all, he was supportive in most of my life choices.